 Control of speed is achieved with the foot pedal speed control.
 Initial downward movement starts the motor and further depression increases the speed.
 When operating at the top speeds, an increased load, such as going up an incline, will require high motor power and will tend to cause the tractor to slow down.
-Operation in cruise control provides the highest torque and motor efficiency (when the cruise control switch is in the "Slow" position).
+The I-5 control has an automatic "downshift" which increases the torque for best response to the load, increasing motor efficiency and maintaining speed of travel.
+(See Figure 3.)
+Operation in the cruise control or in the foot pedal speed control position that keeps the cruise light on provides the highest torque and motor efficiency (longest range).